-- Collaborate with Kenya Power and Lighting Company to connect worksites with adequate power supply (preferably three phase connections) to reduce on frequent outages, and ensure quick complaint resolution. - Enhance provision of water supply and sanitation and waste management facilities in/around worksites and market centres.
+- Collaborate with Kenya Power and Lighting Company to connect worksites with adequate power supply (preferably three phase connections) to reduce on frequent outages, and ensure quick complaint resolution. - Enhance provision of sanitation and waste management facilities in/around worksites and market centres.